-Employees feel if they get a good performance review, more money in their paycheck is soon to follow.
+Employees feel if they get a good performance review (do a good job), a raise is soon to follow.

-The problem is that often employee performance is not linked to company results and this sends the wrong message - the individual can still win even when the rest of the team loses.
+However, employee performance is often not linked to company results which sends the wrong message - the individual can still win (get a raise) even when the rest of the team loses (the company is not successful).
 It would be like one member of a football team celebrating because their individual performance was solid while the score shows a loss.

-(1) An upset employee who is expecting their hard work to pay off, but doesn’t receive a raise
+(1) An upset employee who is expecting their hard work to result in a raise and is frustrated when this doesn't happen

 (3) A, “as long as I win, who cares if the team loses” attitude

 So how do you change this?
 How how do you link and employees bonus to company results?

 Establish A Budget And Determine The Company’s Financial Goals